Wall Street Journal reporters object while opinion section prints Trump's letter to the editor - Local News 8

 The Wall Street Journal’s Opinion section published a lengthy letter to the editor from Donald Trump on Wednesday that was full of the former US president’s debunked claims and conspiratorial falsehoods about the election he lost last year.

+Former Journal staffers said the letter fell far short of the publication’s standards.
+And some current staffers expressed frustration on condition of anonymity.

-The Journal’s opinion operation is separate from the newsroom and sometimes downright oppositional.
+The Journal’s opinion operation is separate from the newsroom — and sometimes downright oppositional toward the news side.
 But both are part of Rupert Murdoch’s cherished newspaper, which is a key part of the News Corp portfolio.

 Several Journal reporters grumbled about the letter after it came out on Wednesday, but none were surprised it was published, given the Opinion section’s right-wing and contrarian bent.